Skip to main content

 Burial, cemetery, and surviving spouse help

 MBVS is the best Maine starting point for burial and survivor questions.
-The state’s cemetery scheduling page says eligible veterans, spouses, and dependents may receive scheduling help, use of a committal facility, a plot, opening and closing, and perpetual care at no cost to the family in the Maine Veterans’ Memorial Cemetery System.
+Maine’s cemetery scheduling page says eligible veterans, spouses, and dependents may receive scheduling help, use of a committal facility, a plot, opening and closing, and perpetual care at no cost to the family in the Maine Veterans’ Memorial Cemetery System.

 Maine lists cemetery contacts for Augusta at 207-287-3481, Caribou at 207-459-4612, and Springvale at 207-459-7397.
-For Acadia National Cemetery, the page says to contact the National Cemetery Scheduling Office at 1-800-535-1117.
+For Acadia National Cemetery, the state page says to contact the National Cemetery Scheduling Office at 1-800-535-1117.

 How to start without wasting time